Date of Award:

 Our results showed that the cycling trial was strenuous and caused measurable changes in biomarkers of inflammation and intestinal injury, but ultimately, the flavonoid pre-workout did not differ from the control.
 These findings suggest that short-term flavonoid supplementation from processed food ingredients (cocoa powder, freeze-dried blueberries, and powdered green tea) may not have protective effects on the gut during exercise-induced stress.
 However, the product was well-liked by the subjects and no negative effects were observed.
 Nutritional strategies for reducing incidence of exercise-induced gastrointestinal syndrome is a relatively new area of research, and these results can help shape future recommendations in sports nutrition for endurance athletes and coaches.
 This project contributes to current scientific knowledge regarding the interaction between flavonoid consumption and intestinal health.
 Furthermore, similar mechanisms are thought to drive related conditions such as exertional heat stress, ulcerative colitis, and inflammatory bowel disease.
 Due to the prevalence of a leaky gut and inflammation in not only endurance exercise but also these other conditions, more research—especially well-controlled human clinical trials—is warranted.

-Kung, Stephanie, "Local and Systemic Effects of Flavonoid Intake with Submaximal Cycling Exercise: A Randomized Controlled Trial" (2021).
-All Graduate Theses and Dissertations.
+Kung, Stephanie, "Local and Systemic Effects of Flavonoid Intake With Submaximal Cycling Exercise: A Randomized Controlled Trial" (2021).
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 8167.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .